 This piece was created by painting each element separately, then digitising and assembling in photoshop:

 There are lots of advantages to being able to design for a client this way.
 The top reason is editability.
-We can edit any element without repainting, and without altering any other elements.
-I can move things around, delete them, change colours and generally do anything the client requests.
-It’s a huge part of ensuring that we provide the best collaborative process for our clientele.
+We can edit any element individually without repainting, and without altering any other elements.
+I can move things around, delete them, change colours of just one piece and generally do anything the client requests.
+It's a huge part of ensuring that we provide the best collaborative process for our clientele.
 They have tremendous power and influence over their design from the very beginning through to final tweaks so their commission is exactly as they imagined.

 So what equipment/knowledge do you need to do this?